 Here are our top picks for the best VPN for China:

-ExpressVPN is possibly the most popular VPN in China, particularly since Astrill’s ability to evade the Great Firewall has been patchy since early 2017.
-Express is not the cheapest VPN on this list, but it remains popular among users in China for good reason.
-It has a huge range of server locations, excellent and consistent speeds, allows three simultaneous connections, offers 24/7 live chat support and claims 99.9% uptime.
+ExpressVPN is possibly the most popular VPN service in China.
+It’s not the cheapest VPN on this list, but it remains popular among users in China for good reason.
+It has a huge range of VPN server locations, excellent and consistent speeds, allows three simultaneous connections, offers 24/7 live chat support and claims 99.9% uptime.

 The ExpressVPN app works across all major desktop and mobile platforms and is very simple to use.
-That includes Windows, MacOS, iOS, Android, Linux (command line), and compatible routers.
+That includes Windows, MacOS, iOS, Android, Linux (command line), Fire TV, and compatible routers.

 READER DEAL: 3 Get months extra free with 12 month plans here and a 49% discount on the standard price (the 30 day money-back guarantee still applies so you can try it risk free).